KevinWorkman/JarMatey/README.md

-# SvgExe
+# JarMatey

-SvgExe is a program that builds self-extracting jars.
+JarMatey is a program that builds self-extracting jars.
 These self-extracting jars can handle external
         files and native resources.

 ## Building with Maven